Trump gives credence to false, racist Harris conspiracy

 Trump gives credence to false, racist Harris conspiracyNew

-WASHINGTON (AP) — President Donald Trump is giving credence to a false and racist conspiracy about Kamala Harris’ eligibility to be vice president, fueling an online misinformation campaign that parallels the one he used to power his rise into politics.
+WASHINGTON (AP) — In a reminder of his tactics when he rose to power in politics, President Donald Trump is giving credence to a false and racist conspiracy theory about Kamala Harris’ eligibility to be vice president.
 Trump told reporters Thursday he had “heard” the rumors that Harris, a Black woman and U.S.-born citizen whose parents were immigrants, does not meet the requirement to serve in the White House.
 Trump said he considered the rumors “very serious.”
-The conspiracy is false.
+The conspiracy theory is false.
 Harris was born in Oakland, California, and is eligible to be president under the constitutional requirements.